MarbleHE/HECO/README.md

 The tests can be found in the [`test`](test) directory and are named according to the class file that the test covers (e.g., `MultDepthVisitorTest` for the test covering the `MultDepthVisitor` class).

 It is required to submit tests for newly added features to ensure correctness and avoid breaking the feature by future changes (regression test).
 Any PRs without tests will not be considered to be integrated.

+### Workflow
+This project uses [GitHub flow](https://guides.github.com/introduction/flow/), i.e. all work around an improvement/feature happens on a specific branch and is only merged into main once it passes all checks and has been reviewed.

 ## References